grannycart/grannycart.github.io/dopecentury/possible-future-entries.md

 * loud bars to prevent revolutions
 * A version of the story where a boy lifts a calf until it's a man lifting a bull (see Faulkner Intruder in the Dust)
 * construct something entrely/mostly of nested parentheses.
+* A story that takes place around a pot-belly stove, and people are shifting to be closer to the heat or further away towards the drafty cold door
+* A story where a bridge is occupied by gangs from the left and right bank, crazy vehicles (ala bike kill) and champions sent in to do single combat while riding the crazy vehicles.
+The police on either end of the bridge look on.